-Betting on the Lions at any of the land-based casino sportsbooks has not been profitable as of late.
+Betting on the Lions at any of the Michigan online sportsbooks has not been profitable as of late.
 Detroit is 0-4-1 against the spread in its last five games.

 Lion interim coach Darrell Bevell is one of the more experienced coordinators in the league.
 He’s held an offensive coordinator role for every season but one since 2006.
 Sunday will be the first time he leads a team as a head coach, and how the Lions respond to his leadership will be one of the main points of interest for the faithful in Michigan.